Depending on who you talk to, one of the coolest parts of the

-» » » Running Android apps on Windows Phone 10 preview
+able to run Android apps on your Windows Phone 10 device.
+With the

 Firstly, check whether your device is on the supported list: http://windows.microsoft.com/en-us/windows/preview-supported-phones